cucumber/aruba/features/README.md

 # Initialize an existing project

-There's an initializer to make it easier for you to getting started.
-If you prefer to setup `aruba` yourself, please move on to the next section.
+There's an initializer to make it easier for you to get started.

 1. Go to your project's directory